LAGstudi0/theLibrary/README.md

  - Add more tasks as the development continues.

  - Do the skeleton for the HTML.
+(DONE)

  - Draw a basic layout of the website.
+(DONE)

  - Add some basic HTML to make it similar to the wanted layout.
+(DONE)

  - Add some CSS to make it similar to the wanted layout.

  - Divide the CSS and HTML code plan into smaller tasks.

+ - Find a nice font.

+ - Find a white palette.

+ - Change the input for actual input.

+ - Add the Switch to the menu.

+ - Add the button to the menu.

+ - Write some dummie text for the book list.

+ - Make the transparent effect on the information panel better looking.

  - Make a function that takes the user input and stores it on a variable.